Jackson High School (Stark County, Ohio)

 Jackson High School is a public high school located in Jackson Township, Ohio, United States, near Massillon.
 Part of the Jackson Local School District, it serves grades 9 through 12.
-The school's colors are purple and gold and the athletic teams are known as the Polar Bears.
+The school's colors are purple, gold, white, and black, and the athletic teams are known as the Polar Bears.

 Academics

-Jackson High School is ranked the 64th best public high school within Ohio, and 983rd nationally as of 2022.
+Jackson High School is ranked the 57th best public high school within Ohio, and 1,605th nationally as of 2024.
 Students have the opportunity to take Advanced Placement® course work and exams.
-The AP® participation rate at Jackson High School is 52 percent, and the exam participation rate is 78%.
-At the state level, 88% of students receive advanced or accelerated on their state proficiency tests.
+The AP® participation rate at Jackson High School is 48 percent - with 35 percent passing at least one exam.
+At the state level, 87 percent of students met established thresholds of achievement on state proficiency tests.

 Athletics

 Jackson High School is a founding member school of the Federal League, a high school athletic conference in Ohio.